Fenqihu railway station

-Fenqihu (奮起湖車站 (Fènqǐhú Chēzhàn)) is a railway station on the Forestry Bureau Alishan Forest Railway line located in Zhuqi Township, Chiayi County, Taiwan.
+Fenqihu (奮起湖車站 (Fènqǐhú Chēzhàn)) is a railway station on the Alishan Forest Railway line located in Zhuqi Township, Chiayi County, Taiwan.

 History

 The station was opened on 1 October 1912.
 In September 2015, a section of the railway between Fenqihu Station and Alishan Station was badly damaged by Typhoon Dujuan.
 After restoration efforts, a successful trial run of the train between Beimen Station and Alishan Station was made on 16 September 2015.